 The Portuguese language has its own versions of those.
 We call them “frases de encerramento” (sign-off sentences).
-Some of them are similar to English, and others not quite so.Atenciosamente
+Some of them are similar to English, others are different.Atenciosamente

 This expression can be literally translated as “attentively.”
-When signing off with it, you imply that the subject discussed between you and the recipient is receiving special attention from you, and you consider it important.Aguardo sua resposta
+When signing off with it, you imply that the subject discussed between you and the recipient is receiving special attention from you and that you consider it important.Aguardo sua resposta